e-kondr01/fastapi-sqlalchemy-toolkit/docs/extension.md

     return created
 ```

-This approach aligns with the "*Fat Models, Skinny Views*" principle from Django.

-### Using declarative dilters in non-standard list queries
+### Using declarative filters in non-standard list queries
 If you need to retrieve not just a list of objects but also other fields (e.g., the number of child objects)
 or aggregations, and you also need declarative filtering, you can create a new manager method,
 calling the `super().get_filter_expression` method within it: